 Probably the most famous film by Lars Von Trier (if not Dogville), Dancer In the Dark not only won Palm d’Or in 2000’s Cannes Film Festival, but also gave the prize of the best actress to Bjork, who at the time criticized Von Trier’s hardness on her.
 Nevertheless, Dancer In The Dark is still an extremely important and powerful musical about a poor single mother who has an irreversible disease that will make her blind.
 Her kindness and dreamer personality are taken for granted by the people of the village where she lives, resulting in a shocking and revolting end.

 The Pianist (2002) by Roman Polanski

 It’s interesting how some movies are not often mentioned within cinephile circuits, but I must admit The Pianist is probably one of the most powerful movies I have ever seen and definitely one of the best movies about the Second World War and the prosecution of Jews.
-Yes, it’s super dramatic but never less powerful, and Adrien Brody gives the performance of his career, even though Cannes Film Festival gave the prise to Oliver Gourmet, which was also a great film with a great acting, but nothing compared to this one.
-The proportion of this film is huge, and Roman Polaski shows everything in the most impeccable direction, transforming The Pianist into a definite must watch!
+Yes, it’s super dramatic but never less powerful, and Adrien Brody gives the performance of his career, even though Cannes Film Festival gave the prize to Oliver Gourmet, which was also a great film with a great acting, but nothing compared to this one.
+The proportion of this film is huge, and Roman Polaski shows everything in the most impeccable direction, transforming The Pianist into a definitive must watch!

 Paris, Texas (1984) by Wim Wenders